-The initial public offering price is \$17.00 per share.
+We expect the public offering price to be between \$19.00 and \$21.00 per share.
+Currently, no public market exists for the shares.
 We have been approved to list our common shares on the New York Stock Exchange ("NYSE") under the symbol "FTAI."
 We will be treated, for U.S. federal income tax purposes, as a partnership and not as an association or a publicly traded partnership taxable as a corporation.
 See "United States Federal Income Tax Considerations-Taxation of FTAI."